monmaya/pyb-data-contracts/docs/en/articles/02-structure-and-governance.md

-# Structure and Governance: The Architecture That Makes the Difference
+# Structure and governance: the architecture that makes the difference

 The question of data contract governance is central in any data-driven organization.
 A data contract cannot be reduced to a simple technical documentation; it is a social contract that establishes the rules of collaboration around data.
 The difference between a static document and a living data contract lies precisely in its governance.

-## The Architecture of a Data Contract
+## The architecture of a data contract

 A well-structured data contract resembles a constitution: it establishes fundamental rules while providing mechanisms for its evolution.
 The structure must reflect not only the technical aspects but also the organizational dimension of the contract.
 This duality is essential to ensure that the contract remains relevant and applied over time.